leeolayvar/global.hackathon/TEAMS.md

 ---------------------------------------

-Hi everyone.My name is Hristo and I'm a 19 years old software engineering student.
+[Source](/docker-shared/projects/global.hackathon/Teams/Super-Mosquitto/ABOUT.md)Hi everyone.My name is Hristo and I'm a 19 years old software engineering student.
 I'm going to be building a WebGL game using
 Three.js & Javascript(of course).
 I have an idea about the game and I won't be revealing it just yet so stay in touch.

 I'm also looking for people to join my team that's why I will give you a brief introduction about what I can do and what my skills are.